xanderificnl/awesome-stars/README.md

 ## Go

+- [elves/elvish](https://github.com/elves/elvish) - Elvish = Expressive Programming Language + Versatile Interactive Shell
+- [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 - [vmware-tanzu/carvel-vendir](https://github.com/vmware-tanzu/carvel-vendir) - Easy way to vendor portions of git repos, github releases, helm charts, docker image contents, etc. declaratively
 - [vmware-tanzu/carvel-kapp](https://github.com/vmware-tanzu/carvel-kapp) - kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label
 - [fission/fission](https://github.com/fission/fission) - Fast and Simple Serverless Functions for Kubernetes